araskazemi/greenhouse/Identity_Binding.md

 be stored in matching records and log entries.

 <a name="essential-matching-population-register"></a>
 ### 4.1.
-Essential matching of record in the Population Register
+Essential matching of record in the population register

 **URI:** `http://id.swedenconnect.se/id-binding/process/registered`